-A short-list of candidates will be identified by early April 2021.
-The short listed scholars may be invited to participate in an online interview with the committee, with decisions and offers being made by May 1, 2020.
-Scholars will have until May 30, 2021 to accept the position.
-The University of Waterloo is eager to host scholars as early as July 1 and no later than September 30, 2021.
+A short-list of candidates will be identified by early February 2023.
+The short-listed scholars may be invited to participate in an online interview with the committee, with decisions and offers being made by end of February 2023.
+Scholars will have until March 31, 2023 to accept the position.
+The University of Waterloo is eager to host scholars as early as July 1 and no later than September 30, 2023.

-We are now seeking the first pool of applicants.
-Applications are due on February 22, 2021.
+We are now seeking a third pool of applicants.
+Applications are due on January 31, 2023.

 The Caivan Communities Fellowship application requires two reference letters, one of which must be from a referee who is at arm’s length from the applicant.

 The arm’s length referee should be an expert in the field of the proposed research and should be able to assess the research proposal and academic CV in that capacity.
 Examples of an arm’s length referee include but are not limited to, the external examiner from the applicant’s doctoral defense or a specialist the applicant met at a conference.
 It is not necessary for the applicant to have met the arm’s length referee.

 - A relative, friend, or anyone else with whom the applicant has a personal relationship; Affiliated with the applicant’s current and/or proposed institution(s);

 - Professionally affiliated with the applicant because of but not limited to: Being the applicant’s supervisor or trainee,

 - Collaborating, publishing, or sharing funding with the applicant